How to Find Broken Links in Excel (4 Quick Methods)

 Use Edit Links Command to Find and Fix Broken Links in Excel

-➤ Select the source file of the corresponding workbook and press OK.
+• Select the source file of the corresponding workbook and click OK.

 Use Edit Links Command to Find and Fix Broken Links in Excel

-➤ Click on the Check Status option again and now you’ll see no error message under the Status bar in the Edit Links dialog box.
+Now there is no error message under the Status bar in the Edit Links dialog box.
+The broken source link is fixed

 Use Edit Links Command to Find and Fix Broken Links in Excel